mwaterfall/MWFeedParser/README.markdown

 	// Parse the feeds info (title, link) and all feed items feedParser.feedParseType = ParseTypeFull;

-Set whether the parser should connect and download the feed data synchronously or asynchronously:
+Set whether the parser should connect and download the feed data synchronously or asynchronously.
+Note, this only affects the download of the feed data, not the parsing operation itself.

 	// Connection type
 	feedParser.connectionType = ConnectionTypeSynchronously;